 What is the most popular Laser Eye Surgery today?

-LASIK is still the top dog, but non-cutting procedures like ASA are gaining fast because they are better, safer, more advanced types of laser eye surgery.
+LASIK is still the top dog, but non-cutting procedures like ASA are gaining fast because they are safer and more effective laser eye surgeries.

 By Dr. Craig Moskowitz